Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/README.md

 ## Overview
 [YCSB](https://github.com/Azure/YCSB) is a popular java based open-source benchmarking tool for performance benchmarking NoSQL databases.
-This page provides all the details required to use the benchmarking framework with YCSB.
+The provided recipes, encapsulate the workload definitions that are passed to the underlying benchmarking tool for a "1-Click" experience.
+When using YCSB directly, the load phase needs to be executed before the run phase.
+The recipes combine the load and run phases to provide a one-click experience.
+The "Try it" recipe in the next section is a read workload that combines the load phase and run phase.

 ## Try it
+A quick getting started exercise to get a feel for the framework.
+The results should be available in 15-20 minutes after initiating the deployment.

 1. Create a [Cosmos DB SQL API account](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/quickstart-portal), with a database "ycsb" and container "usertable" with manual throughput of 400 RU/s.
 Note down the endpoint and primary key
 3. Create a [storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) and note down the connection string
 4. Create a [resource group](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) in the same region as the Cosmos DB account